 Most of us understand what it means to behave narcissistically.
 We have a picture in our mind of a young, pretty girl who enjoys looking at herself in the mirror, wearing designer clothes, and having her nails done.
-The male equivalent also wears nice clothes, workouts religiously at the local gym, and spends more time in front of the mirror getting ready to go out than his girlfriend does.
+The male equivalent also wears nice clothes, works out religiously at the local gym, and spends more time in front of the mirror getting ready to go out than his girlfriend does.

 These individuals are often young adults or teenagers with no responsibilities beyond school and a part-time job that pays for all of their clothes and make-up.
 Over time, their responsibilities change, and they begin experiencing life and work.
 They quickly outgrow their egotistical, narcissistic behavior.
 Their cognitive skills mature and they realize what is most important in life: friends and family.
 Their preoccupation with their looks dwindles and building and creating healthy interpersonal relationships become their focus and goal.